-There was no way we could come all the way to Old Blighty without a visit to Marlow, a town on the Thames that also happens to be Sugarpuff’s namesake, of sorts.
+There was no way we could come all the way to Old Blighty without taking a day trip from London to Marlow, a town on the Thames that also happens to be our daughter’s namesake.
 And darned if it isn’t as full of character and charm as she is.

 Located between Windsor and Henley on Thames on the River Thames, Marlow is an ancient Saxon market town liberally strewn with pretty old buildings and a surplus of gorgeous ye olde worldy pubs, all of which serve perfectly alcoholic alcohol.
 One is even said to have been the preferred watering hole of one Richard Turpin, a rather nasty excuse for a highwayman who, as his name suggests, was a bit of a Dick.

 Add a picture-perfect river that curls through hills, past meadows, woodlands and gaggles of swans, plus a centuries old lock and a historic suspension bridge overlooking All Saints Church, a pretty stone confection on the riverside, and the result is one of Britain’s loveliest villages

 The place is stupidly pretty, but beyond its looks, and its delightfully gin-filled pubs, the town also packs a literary punch that adds much appeal to this scribe.

 Along with T. S. Eliot and convention defying poet, Percy Shelley, it is the town where Mary Shelley made monsters.
 Well at least it was the place she finished writing Frankenstein, though that sounds far less dramatic.